nxskok/pasias/docs/15-logistic-regression.md

 log-concentration only kills less than a third of the insects.
 So I would guess somewhere a bit bigger than 1.5.
 Any guess somewhere in this ballpark is fine: you really cannot be very accurate.

-This is kind of a strange prediction problem, because we know what the *response* variable should be, and we want to know what the explanatory variable's value is.
+Extra: this is kind of a strange prediction problem, because we know what the *response* variable should be, and we want to know what the explanatory variable's value is.
 Normally we do predictions the other way around.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This kind of thing is sometimes called an inverse prediction.</span>
 So the only way to get a more accurate figure is to try some different log-concentrations, and see which one gets closest to a probability 0.5 of killing the insect.

 Something like this would work:

 ```r